havlli/bootleaf-starter/README.md

 *Note: Node.js is installed with Maven locally, so you can customize which version you need in pom.xml*

-### Cloning and Customizing
+### Setting up the project

+   ***Note: Make sure you are running these commands in plain terminal environment without your IDE cloning\opening the project before the scaffolding script finishes.** For example IDEs like IntelliJ IDEA automatically set module name and generate `.idea` folder with configuration xml files which will have conflicting configuration once the scaffolding script setups your project.
+In case that happens you have to manually change module name and invalidate caches.*

-1. **Clone the Repository with a New Project Name**
+   **Clone the Repository and run the scaffolding script**

-   You can specify a new directory name at the time of cloning to immediately differentiate your new project.
+   You have to specify a new directory name corresponding to your new project, then run `prepare` command inside the project.

     ```bash
     git clone https://github.com/havlli/bootleaf-starter.git your-new-project-name
     cd your-new-project-name
-    ```

-2. **Customize Project Details**

-   Open the `pom.xml` file and change the `<artifactId>`, `<name>`, and any other relevant tags to reflect your new project's name and details.

-    ```xml
-    <groupId>com.yourcompany</groupId>
-    <artifactId>your-new-project-name</artifactId>
-    <version>1.0.0-SNAPSHOT</version>
-    <name>Your New Project Name</name>
-    ```

-3. **Initialize Git, Node.js and npm**

-   Running following script will initialize new Git repository, commit initial state and run `./mvnw verify` which will locally install Node.js, npm and required packages.

-    ```bash
     ./prepare
     ```

-   *Note: Scaffolding script is intended to run just once.
-Script itself adds all the script related files to .gitignore.
-You can keep the files for reference or safely delete them.*
+   Running following script will prompt you to enter project metadata then initialize new Git repository, commit initial state and run `./mvnw verify` which will locally install Node.js, npm and required packages.

 ### Running the Development Environment

 #### Option 1: IntelliJ IDEA Users

 For those using IntelliJ IDEA, run configurations are included in the `.run` directory, and IDEA should automatically detect them.
-Simply navigate to the Run/Debug configuration controls and run the compounded configuration: `spring & npm`.
+Simply navigate to the Run/Debug configuration controls and run the compounded configuration: `spring & npm`

 #### Option 2: Non-IntelliJ IDEA Users